meeshkan/unmock-react-native-example/article.md

 };
 ```

-We parse the cat fact by parsing a JSON from the response body and accessing the cat fact in the `text` field, as documented [here](https://alexwohlbruck.github.io/cat-facts/docs/endpoints/facts.html).
+We parse the body by first parsing a JSON and extract the cat fact from the `text` property, as documented [here](https://alexwohlbruck.github.io/cat-facts/docs/endpoints/facts.html).

-Content is rendered based on the values of `loading` and `err`:
+Application component renders content based on the values of `loading` and `err:

 ```jsx
 {